How is small cell lung cancer diagnosed?

-These tests are done to look for spread of the cancer into the bone marrow.
+These tests can be done to look for spread of the cancer into the bone marrow.
 Bone marrow is where new blood cells are made and is found inside certain bones.
-These tests may be done in patients thought to have early (limited) stage small cell lung cancer but who have blood test results suggesting the cancer may have reached the bone marrow.
-In recent years, PET scans have been used more often for staging, so these tests are now rarely done for SCLC..

 The two tests are usually done at the same time.
 The samples are most often taken from the back of the pelvic (hip) bone.

 In bone marrow aspiration, you lie on a table (either on your side or on your belly).
 The skin over the hip is cleaned.
 Then the skin and the surface of the bone are numbed with local anesthetic, which may cause a brief stinging or burning sensation.
 A thin, hollow needle is then inserted into the bone, and a syringe is used to suck out a small amount of liquid bone marrow (about 1 teaspoon).
 Even with the anesthetic, most people still have some brief pain when the marrow is removed.